ElenaBezro/StudentManagementSystem/README.md

 ### Features

-1. **User Management:**
+1. **java.userManagement.User Management:**
-    - **User Registration:** Users can register with the system and specify their roles as Admin, Teacher, or Student.
+    - **java.userManagement.User Registration:** Users can register with the system and specify their roles as Admin, java.teacherManagement.Teacher, or java.studentManagement.Student.
-    - **User Login:** Registered users can securely log into the system with their credentials.
+    - **java.userManagement.User Login:** Registered users can securely log into the system with their credentials.
-    - **Role-Based Management:** The system distinguishes between Admin, Teacher, and Student roles, each with specific privileges and access rights.
+    - **java.roleManagement.Role-Based Management:** The system distinguishes between Admin, java.teacherManagement.Teacher, and java.studentManagement.Student roles, each with specific privileges and access rights.

-2. **Student Management:**
+2. **java.studentManagement.Student Management:**
     - **Create, Read, Update, Delete (CRUD):** The system offers CRUD operations for managing student data, allowing users to add, view, update, and delete student information.
-    - **Student Data:** Student records typically include details such as name, student ID, and enrolled courses.
+    - **java.studentManagement.Student Data:** java.studentManagement.Student records typically include details such as name, student ID, and enrolled courses.

-3. **Course Management:**
+3. **java.courseManagement.Course Management:**
     - **Create, Read, Update, Delete (CRUD):** Users can perform CRUD operations for managing course data, which includes course name, course ID, and enrolled students.
-    - **Course Data:** Course records store information about the course itself and the students who are enrolled.
+    - **java.courseManagement.Course Data:** java.courseManagement.Course records store information about the course itself and the students who are enrolled.

 4. **Grading System:**
     - **Assign and Modify Grades:** The system includes a grading system where teachers or admins can assign and modify grades for students enrolled in specific courses.